PabloIbannez/UAMMD-structured/Examples/README.md

 Examples
 ========

-All the examples can be transformed into a Jupyter notebook by running:
+Some examples can be transformed into a Jupyter notebook by running:

 ```bash